canalplus/rx-player/API.md

   Boolean allowing to specify the stream URL given as parameter of `loadVideo` should be used without using `MediaSource` interface.

+* `options.initVideoBitrate` / `options.initAudioBitrate`

+  Number used as initial video and audio bitrates by the adaptive streaming.

 #### `play() : void`

 Starts video playback.
 Should be called when the stream is ready, eg. when state machine reaches the state `LOADED`.